United Texas Bank

 Dallas, Texas · FDIC Cert #26626

-United Texas Bank is an FDIC-insured bank (Certificate #26626) with $1.0B in total assets and $747M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Dallas, Texas, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 3.89%.
-BankHealthData assigns a composite Health Grade of D (40/100).
+This is the FDIC profile for United Texas Bank, an FDIC-insured bank (Certificate #26626) with $1.0B in total assets and $747M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Dallas, Texas, the bank maintains a Tier 1 capital ratio of 14.48% (Well-Capitalized) and a nonperforming loan ratio of 3.89%.
+BankHealthData assigns a composite Health Grade of B (73/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 United Texas Bank (FDIC cert 26626) is a mid-sized bank with $1.0B in total assets and $747M in deposits, based in Dallas, Texas.
 Mid-sized banks typically operate regionally with a mix of commercial and consumer lending.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 14.48% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is elevated: non-performing loan ratio of 3.89% runs above 2%, suggesting the loan book carries more credit risk than peer banks.
 Elevated NPL can reflect specific portfolio concentrations or broader credit-cycle pressure.
 Liquidity is very high: 46.6% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Source: FDIC BankFind API — Call Report data.